This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Storing Herbs for Freshness

-To store herbs, keep soft ones like cilantro in water jars, while hardy ones like rosemary are best wrapped in damp paper towels.
+Store delicate herbs like cilantro in water jars, while hardy rosemary thrives wrapped in damp paper towels.

 Frequently Asked Questions (FAQs)